Best Trail Running Cap in India - TheRecreations

 Choosing the best trail running cap can be the difference between a fun, comfy run and a hot, sweaty struggle in the Western Ghats.
 India has strong sun, sticky humidity, and sudden rain.
 So your cap needs to do more than a regular cotton hat.

-This guide helps you pick the right trail running cap for Indian trails in 2025.
+This guide helps you pick the right trail running cap for Indian trails.
 We will focus on what matters most: sun protection, airflow, sweat control, and easy packability.

 What Makes a Trail Running Cap Different From Regular Headwear?